apache/carbondata-site/src/site/markdown/documentation.md

 ## Getting Started

-**File Format Concepts:** Start with the basics of understanding the [CarbonData file format](./file-structure-of-carbondata.md#carbondata-file-structure) and its storage structure.This will help to understand other parts of the documentation, incuding deployment, programming and usage guides.
+**File Format Concepts:** Start with the basics of understanding the [CarbonData file format](./file-structure-of-carbondata.md#carbondata-file-format) and its [storage structure](./file-structure-of-carbondata.md).This will help to understand other parts of the documentation, including deployment, programming and usage guides.

 **Quick Start:** [Run an example program](./quick-start-guide.md#installing-and-configuring-carbondata-to-run-locally-with-spark-shell) on your local machine or [study some examples](https://github.com/apache/carbondata/tree/master/examples/spark2/src/main/scala/org/apache/carbondata/examples).